 My decade-long college best friend and I had our usual mulling-over-life conversation last night over cheesecake doughnuts in a cold Krispy Kreme cafe.
 As usual, we took turns in venting out and listening to each other’s dreams and frustrations.
 Our four-hour heart-to-heart talk covered topics on family trials, financial challenges, career dilemmas, midlife crisis, ikigai, and whatnot.
 You see,… Continue reading On Uncertainty

-Aired for seven straight years from 2000 to 2007, Gilmore Girls is one of the most dearly beloved series of all time.
+Aired for seven straight years from 2000 to 2007, Gilmore Girls is one of the most dearly beloved shows of all time.
 Despite its premiere on a small and undervalued network, in a time slot that placed them neck-and-neck with the then unbeatable series Friends (source), Gilmore Girls fared well through the years.
-And although creator Amy Sherman-Palladino left the show in 2006… Continue reading What’s to Love about ‘Gilmore Girls’
+And although creator Amy Sherman-Palladino left the show in… Continue reading What’s To Love About ‘Gilmore Girls’

 Chasing the Stars has been striving to promote positivity for almost four years now, and up to this very day, this blog endeavors to uphold the same values of always aspiring to do greater things.
 Despite this, I’ve had my fair share of gloom and despair last year for I am, after all, human.
 I’m saying this because… Continue reading Sunny Side Up